Kikoman90/rainfall/level4/walkthrough.md

 -> this program is practically equivalent to the previous one, apart from a few differences

--> our main calls the function n, which allocates space on the stack and fills a buffer with fgets
+-> our main calls the function "n", which allocates space on the stack and fills a buffer with fgets

--> the function then calls the function p, which simply calls printf with the buffer as argument
+-> "n" then calls the function "p", which simply calls printf with the buffer as argument

--> next, the function n compares the value of global variable m with the integer 16930116.
-If m is equal to that number, n calls the method system to display the level4 flag, otherwise we leave the function
+-> next, "n" compares the value of global variable m with the integer 16930116.
+If m is equal to that number, "n" calls the method system to display the level4 flag, otherwise we leave the function

 -> we can still exploit the format string vulnerability with the %n modifier, but we cannot write 16930116 characters in our buffer since we are limited by a size of 512 bytes